 Map Join Optimization

-Map Join is an efficient JOIN optimization technique in Lakehouse, especially suitable for small table to large table JOIN scenarios.
-Map Join broadcasts the small table to each compute node and completes the JOIN directly in the Map phase, avoiding expensive Shuffle and Reduce processes, thereby saving resources and improving query performance.
+Map Join is an efficient JOIN optimization in Lakehouse, particularly suited for small table and large table JOIN scenarios.
+Map Join broadcasts the small table to each compute node and completes the JOIN directly in the Map phase, avoiding expensive Shuffle and Reduce operations, thereby saving resources and improving query performance.

 Syntax